-When you are hiring to fill critical positions for your company, you want easy access to basic stats that can indicate your campaign’s progress and your recruiting performance.
+When you are hiring to fill critical positions for your company, you want easy access to basic metrics that can indicate your campaign’s progress and your recruiting performance.
 Keeping an eye on the performance of your operational activities such as the impact of job posts, social sharing and employee referrals – is an important part of keeping the process on track.
 With the help of a modern SaaS recruiting platform with advanced analytics, accurate measurements of that progress can be at your fingertips.
-Here are five things to look for when measuring your day to day recruiting performance.
+Here are five things to look for when measuring your day to day recruiting performance metrics.

 Do the right people know about your open jobs?
 Are you getting enough traffic to your job pages and especially the critical positions that you need to fill this month?
 How do you make sure that your jobs are getting enough visibility and that they are getting in front of the type of talent that you want to target?
 While this seems pretty straight forward to aim for higher job visibility and more traffic to your jobs, it doesn’t happen on its own.
 However, this measure of your recruiting performance is also easy to track and manage when you drive your hiring process from a cloud-based hiring platform that can show you these stats at any time and from anywhere.